oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

             b.endAdd();
         b.endReturn();
     b.endRoot();
-});
+}
+BytecodeRootNodes<SampleInterpreter> rootNodes = SampleInterpreterGen.create(BytecodeConfig.DEFAULT, parser);
 ```

 You can typically implement a parser using an AST visitor.
 See the [Parsing tutorial](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode.test/src/com/oracle/truffle/api/bytecode/test/examples/ParsingTutorial.java) for an example.

-### Phase 3: Execution
+### Phase 3: Executing the bytecode
 The result of parsing is a [`BytecodeRootNodes`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeRootNodes.java) object containing one or more parsed root nodes.
-Each root node contains bytecode that can be executed by calling the root node:
+Each root node has bytecode that can be executed by calling the root node:

 ```
 SampleInterpreter rootNode = rootNodes.getNode(0);
 rootNode.getCallTarget().call(40, 2); // produces 42
 ```

+Custom operations and runtime code sometimes need to access information about the program and its execution state at run time.
-The current state of a root node is encapsulated in a [`BytecodeNode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeNode.java).
-This class contains the bytecode, supporting metadata, and any profiling data.
+The current state is encapsulated in a [`BytecodeNode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeNode.java), which contains the bytecode, supporting metadata, and any profiling data.
-There are helper methods on the `BytecodeNode` for a variety of use cases, like accessing local variables, computing source information, or introspecting bytecode.
+`BytecodeNode` defines helper methods for accessing local variables, computing source information, introspecting bytecode, and many other use cases.
 It is worth familiarizing yourself with its APIs.

-The bytecode node (and the bytecode itself) can change over the execution of a program for various reasons (e.g., [transitioning from uncached to cached](#cached-and-uncached-execution), [reparsing metadata](#reparsing-metadata), [quickening](Optimization.md#quickening)), so you should use `BytecodeRootNode#getBytecodeNode()` to obtain the up-to-date `BytecodeNode` each time you need it.
+The `BytecodeNode` (and the bytecode itself) can change over the execution of a program for various reasons (e.g., [transitioning from uncached to cached](#cached-and-uncached-execution), [reparsing metadata](#reparsing-metadata), [quickening](Optimization.md#quickening)), so you should use `BytecodeRootNode#getBytecodeNode()` to obtain the up-to-date bytecode node each time you need it.
 Custom operations can also `@Bind BytecodeNode` in their specializations (see [Bind parameters](#bind-parameters)).

 Note that since the bytecode can change, a bytecode index on its own _does not meaningfully identify a location in the program_: it only has meaning in the context of an accompanying `BytecodeNode`.